djo155/analysis_pipeline/README.md

 export SPM8DIR=/Applications/spm8_sge
 ###fink
 source /sw/bin/init.sh

 ###Some Notes

-• I use a local copy of SPM for performance issues with network copy; may not be an issue for you.
+* I use a local copy of SPM for performance issues with network copy; may not be an issue for you.
 ￼￼￼￼￼￼￼￼￼￼￼￼￼￼
-• SPM image IO is not very friendly with network file system, this may be a cause of slow down if too many parallel instances exist.
+* SPM image IO is not very friendly with network file system, this may be a cause of slow down if too many parallel instances exist.

-• source /sw/bin/init.sh is only need for OSX. fink is used to install a version of readlink that is consistent with linux.
+* `source /sw/bin/init.sh` is only need for OSX. fink is used to install a version of readlink that is consistent with linux.

 #Quick Start Guide
 ### Common options